louispan/data-diverse/README.md

 # Changelog

 * 2.0.2.0
-  - Added NotEmpty type function for data-diverse-lens.
+  - Removed unused type functions from removed splitting functions (Before,To,After,From,Length)

 * 2.0.1.0
   - Simplified type synonyms for Which.
 Added Reinterpreted constraint synonym.